Alice-Rez/Not-to-forget/README.md

 For basic showing of the function, five static tasks (four open, one finished) were added as a default (but if you want to test app, you can add any other items you want :) ).

-Currently serverless, just front-end with React.
+Currently serverless, just front-end with React where all changes disappear when refresh the page.

 **Current functionalities (omega version):**